 In addition to the stocky characteristic shape of a bear, the sharply contrasting black and white colors make the giant panda one of the most recognizable animals in the world.
 Their heads, top of necks, and rumps are white.
 However, their small patches of fur around the eyes, ears, shoulders, front legs, and rear legs are black.

 Compared to other bears, the heads of the giant pandas are larger than their body.
 Their front paw has six digits.
 As a result of the radial sesamoid, Pandas’ wrist bone extends to form an awkward but functional opposable thumb.

-Adult gian pandas range in body length from about 160 to 190 centimeters (64 to 76 inches).
-Males are slightly longer than females, have stronger forelegs, and are 10 to 20 percent heavier.
-In the wild males weigh from 85 to 125 kilograms (190 to 275 pounds), while females range between 70 and 100 kilograms (155 to 220 pounds).
-At birth, cubs weigh only 85 to 140 grams (3 to 5 ounces).
+Adult giant pandas range in body length from about 160 to 190 centimeters (64 to 76 inches).
+Males are slightly longer than females.
+They have stronger forelegs and are 10 to 20 percent heavier.
+In the wild, males weigh are from 85 to 125 kilograms (190 to 275 pounds), while females range between 70 and 100 kilograms (155 to 220 pounds).
+At birth, panda cubs weigh only 85 to 140 grams (3 to 5 ounces).

-Gian pandas reach sexual maturity from four-and-a-half to six-and-a-half years of age and mate during the spring, from March to May.
+Giant pandas reach sexual maturity from four-and-a-half to six-and-a-half years of age.
+They mate during the spring, from March to May.
 Females are in estrus for one to three weeks, but peak receptiveness lasts for only a few days.

-Source: Summary form website: bearbiology.org;wwf.panda.org;
+Source: Summary from website: bearbiology.org;wwf.panda.org;